 SAP Licensing Cost

 SAP licensing cost and refer to the price of the SAP license, which is the right to use SAP software.
-The SAP licensing cost are simply the more technical terms for the price of SAP.
+The SAP licensing cost is simply the more technical terms for the price of SAP.
 The SAP licensing cost is stated in the software contract, and it is defined by the end user licensing agreement.

 The SAP Price List and the SAP Software Cost

-The SAP price list is not so much a list — as in a SAP price list printed out as a Word document as it is a spreadsheet which provides the SAP software cost under different conditions.
+The SAP price list is not so much a list — as in an SAP price list printed out as a Word document as it is a spreadsheet which provides the SAP software cost under different conditions.
 The actual SAP price list (spreadsheet) is quite limited, and the people at SAP did a rather poor job of automating it.
-SAP also offers an interactive prices to determine the SAP software cost, but it also has limitations.
+SAP also offers an interactive price to determine the SAP software cost, but it also has limitations.